Preston–Somers expedition: Legacy

 In 1607, both Preston and Somers reunited, in a way, to become involved in the foundation of the Colony of Virginia: specifically Jamestown, the first permanent English settlement in North America, on the banks of the James River.
 Somers is remembered today as the founder of the English colony of Bermuda, then known as the Somers Isles, a commercial venture.

 The Preston–Somers raid would be the only attack that Caracas would suffer in its colonial history, unlike other coastal cities on the Spanish Main.
 This fact was exploited for a tourism campaign in 1980 to promote Venezuela as "the best kept secret of Caribbean".

-Some sources (mainly Venezuelan) suggest that Alonso Andrea de Ledesma, the elderly lone rider who resisted the English in Caracas, may have been the inspiration for Don Quixote by Miguel de Cervantes, which was written nearly ten years later.
+Some sources (mainly Venezuelan as Mario Briceño Iragorry in his book El Caballo de Ledesma) suggest that Alonso Andrea de Ledesma, the elderly lone rider who resisted the English forces in Caracas, may have been the inspiration for Don Quixote by Miguel de Cervantes, which was written nearly ten years later.
 The Venezuelan composer Eric Colon wrote an opera called El Caballero de Ledesma that premiered on 5 May 1979, in a sold-out Teatro Municipal by the Opera Metropolitana de Caracas.
-The 19th-century writer Charles Kingsley used the expedition as the basis of his most popular adventure, Westward Ho!.
+The 19th-century writer Charles Kingsley used the Sommers Preston expedition as the basis of his most popular adventure, Westward Ho!.